Snapshot of the Colombia Marriage Visa in 2026

 Marriage Certificate

 A legally recognized Colombian marriage certificate is required as proof of the marital relationship.
-If the marriage was conducted outside of Colombia, the foreign marriage certificate must be apostilled or legalized (depending on the country of issuance) and then registered with the Colombian civil registry (Registraduría Nacional del Estado Civil) or a Colombian notary before submission.
+If the marriage was conducted outside of Colombia, the foreign marriage certificate must be apostilled, translated and at less than 90 days old, then registered with the Colombian civil registry (Registraduría Nacional del Estado Civil) or a Colombian notary before submission.
 This step ensures the document is officially recognized by Colombian authorities.

 Proof of Genuine Relationship

-Colombian immigration authorities may request additional evidence to verify that the marriage is authentic and not a marriage of convenience solely for visa purposes.
+Colombian immigration authorities will request additional evidence to verify that the marriage is authentic and not a marriage of convenience solely for visa purposes.
 This can include:

 -